Style Guide for Editors

 Jane Doe’s poem, “Sunshine,” is awesome.

-Publishers – The names of publishers should always be capitalized but otherwise unmarked.
+Publishers – The names of publishers should always be capitalized but otherwise given no special formatting.

 Jane Doe’s chapbook was published by Climate Press.

 Lists – Lists of items, such as publication credits, with more than two items should always include an Oxford comma.
 Lists of only two items need no comma.